wessberg/scroll-behavior-polyfill/README.md

 ### Are there any known quirks?

-- You cannot set `scrollLeft` or `scrollTop`.
-There is no way to overwrite the property descriptors for those operations.
-Instead, use `scroll()`, `scrollTo` or `scrollBy` which does the exact same thing.
 - `scroll-behavior` properties declared only in stylesheets won't be discovered.
 This is because [polyfilling CSS is hard and really bad for performance](https://philipwalton.com/articles/the-dark-side-of-polyfilling-css/).

 ## Backers 🏅